 Horizontal bands usually 70 - 120 cm height, narrower strips are greened with garlands.
 The optimal length for a unilateral cordon used to be 1.2 m in Thomery, or 2.4 m for a bilateral cordon.
 For contemporary grafted and vigorous vines, these can be longer; however for covering very extensive areas, it is best to train several vines.
 If at all possible, the two arms of a bilateral cordon should be of the same length.
 The minimal distance above the ground is about 0.5 m, but heights of 5 - 6 m are possible.

-Trellis systems and wooden espaliers.
-Includes usually a vertical wire rope to guide the vine upwards, and 2 - 4 horizontal wire ropes (spaced 25 - 35cm apart).
-The cordons or arms are tied to the lowest wire rope, from where the yearly new shoots grow to several tiers, where they become entangled with each other.
-If shoots are not entangled with others, they are either tucked behind the wires or tied to them.
+Wire rope systems and wooden espaliers.
+Usually a vertical wire rope to guide the vine upwards, and 2 - 4 horizontal wire ropes (spaced 25 - 35 cm apart).
+The cordons or arms are tied to the lowest wire rope; from there the new shoots grow each year into to several superimposed tversand interlock with their tendrils.
+Shoots which are not entangled with others are either tucked behind the wires or tied to them.